mightyramfan/Simple/Markdown samples/Enginuity E3600/E3600_Using_Your_Power_Station.md

 >
 > - **Do not attempt to restart the same appliance.**
 > - Repeated overload events may **permanently damage** the unit.
-> - Damage caused by misuse, including **continuous overloading, is not covered under warranty.**
+> - Damage caused by misuse, including **continuous overloading, is not covered under E3600_Warranty.**